Gone Home Game Review: A House is Not a Home

 |The lives of the house's inhabitants can be traced through a paper trail of letters, postcards and other communications that feel delightfully authentic.|

 Events are set in the Pacific Northwest in 1995; the time period selection was a conscious decision on the part of developers The Fullbright Company (whose members have previously worked on the downloadable content Minerva's Den for BioShock 2), as they considered 1995 to be the latest year in which technology had not made general communication digital in nature.
-This decision is very telling of the aims of the developers, and the expansive, cavernous backdrop of the house proves to be the ideal setting for an open, yet intensely intimate, exploratory experience of a family’s history, both over the past decades, and in the last year that Kaitlin has been away.
+This decision is telling of the aims of the developers, and the expansive, cavernous backdrop of the house proves the ideal setting for an open, yet intensely intimate, exploration of a family’s history, both over the past decades and in the last year that Kaitlin has been away.

 "If it’s the people, and not the house, that make a home, then Gone Home shows how each individual has inhabited every room with their cares, uncertainties and basic humanity."